Stefan043/Impunity_PC/README.md

 1. Open up your terminal
 2. "cd" to the project directory
-3. type the command "pip install requirements.txt" (without the quotation marks).
+3. type the command "pip install -r requirements.txt" (without the quotation marks).

 ## Executig the application